 The framework of the RFC format work has been documented in RFC 7990.

-- “Where are the high-level requirements for a change to the RFC format published?”
+- “Where were the high-level requirements for a change to the RFC format published?”

 - “What does this mean for authors who don’t use xml2rfc?”

-- “How soon can authors start using non-ASCII characters in RFCs?”
+- “Where can I use non-ASCII characters in RFCs?”

-- “What encodings will the RFC Editor accept?”
+- “What encodings does the RFC Editor accept?”

-The RFC Editor will only accept files encoded as UTF-8.
+The RFC Editor accepts files encoded as ASCII or as UTF-8.

 - “What do these changes mean for xml2rfc?”

 - “What happens if an author wants to provide a plain text file rather than an XML file?”

-Authors will be allowed to submit a plain text file.
-It will have to be converted to a basic XML file prior to publication, and a tool that will assist with that is necessary for both the RFC Editor and the authors.
+Authors are allowed to submit a plain text file.
+It will have to be converted to a basic XML file prior to publication using id2xml.
 See also “What does this mean for authors who don’t use xml2rfc?“

-HTML, TXT, and PDF will be the first publication formats available.
-EPUB is also expected, and will be offered at a later date.
+HTML, TXT, and PDF are the first publication formats available.
+EPUB is also expected, and may be offered at a later date.

 - “Will you republish any RFCs in the new Canonical format?”

-- “How will images be handled for the plain text version of an RFC?”
+- “How are images handled for the plain text version of an RFC?”